Course Information

 K&R 1.6, 5.5, Essential C 3 (strings and string.h library functions, The mechanics of pointers and arrays)

-Oct 25 Lab 2: Bits, Ints and Floats, Vim MIT MS Editors (Vim)
+Oct 25 Lab 2: Bits, Ints and Floats, Vim (slides) MIT MS Editors (Vim)

 Stanford CS107 Unix videos 28